-My Camera settings should conform to the file formats below.
-However, SD card images shot with this camera can be registered as My Camera settings regardless of the below formats.
+My Camera settings should conform to the data types below.
+However, SD card images shot with this camera can be registered as My Camera settings regardless of the below data types.
 (Excluding sounds recorded as a movie or with the sound memo function (p.
-112).)
+124).)